kplaube/blog/content/posts/alem-do-rest-com-graphql.md

 > However, that does not mean that in GitHub’s case, pushing out a public GraphQL API was the right choice.
 In an effort to reduce calls, they are giving up the very layers of flexibility that I believe will drive future APIs.
 In essence, they chose a solution to one problem they were facing, but in doing so disregarded solutions for the problems REST was designed to solve (...)

 Dependendo da sua _stack_, disponibilizar os dois formatos não é nenhum sacrifício.
-Aliás, ter o _GraphQL_ como uma espécie de _API Gateway_, agregando o resultado de demais _endpoints_ _REST_, [parece ser uma tendência](https://levelup.gitconnected.com/graphql-is-the-new-api-gateway-383edeed4bcd "GraphQL is the New API Gateway").
+Aliás, ter o _GraphQL_ como uma espécie de _API Gateway_, agregando o resultado de demais _endpoints_ _REST_ [parece ser uma tendência](https://levelup.gitconnected.com/graphql-is-the-new-api-gateway-383edeed4bcd "GraphQL is the New API Gateway").

 ![Topologia de serviços quando adicionado GraphQL como API Gateway](./images/graphql-api-gateway.png "Exemplo de uso de GraphQL como API Gateway, à frente de outras APIs GraphQL e REST (labs.getninjas.com.br)")